raqiba/Weather_ChatBot/README.md

 # Weather Agent Chatbot

-An agentic-based weather chatbot built with Streamlit that integrates Google Gemini AI and OpenWeatherMap API to provide weather information and answer weather-related questions.
+An agentic-based weather chatbot built with Streamlit that integrates Google Gemini AI and Tomorrow.io Weather API to provide weather information and answer weather-related questions.

 ## Project Structure